 Doctor who took illegal drugs due to ‘work pressures’ demoted after rehabilitation

-SINGAPORE: A doctor who was caught taking drugs, including methamphetamine and depressants, has been demoted and ordered by a disciplinary tribunal to undergo supervision and rehabilitation.
+SINGAPORE: A doctor who was arrested for drug offences, including taking methamphetamine, has been demoted and ordered by a disciplinary tribunal to undergo supervision and rehabilitation.

 Dr Damian Yeo Eng Hui was arrested by Central Narcotics Bureau (CNB) officers on Aug 1, 2017 for taking meth, being in possession of 2.69g of meth and three tablets of depressant Nimetazepam, and possessing drug-taking utensils, including a lighter, cut straws and a syringe.